mui/material-ui/docs/data/material/guides/pigment-css/pigment-css.md

 [Pigment CSS](https://github.com/mui/pigment-css) is a zero-runtime CSS-in-JS library that pre-compiles at build time, making it compatible with React Server Components and providing you with significant performance improvements over other styling engines.

 Pigment CSS is compatible with any React component library and can be used with Vite and Next.js.

+Check out the [Migrating to Pigment CSS](/material-ui/migration/migrating-to-pigment-css/) guide if you have an existing Material UI project.

 ## Installation